MAWK0235/MinecraftLog4jAutoPwn/README.md

 Are you tired of manually exploiting Minecraft servers using Log4j vulnerabilities?
 Say no more!
 Introducing MinecraftLog4jAutopwn – your ultimate tool for automating the exploitation process, saving you time and effort.
 With MinecraftLog4jAutopwn, effortlessly exploit Minecraft servers with Log4j vulnerabilities and gain access efficiently!

+note: you might need to change the java compiler version if the server was compiled with a different version then my example

 ## Key Features

 - **Automated Exploitation**: MinecraftLog4jAutopwn automates the entire process of exploiting Minecraft servers with Log4j vulnerabilities, streamlining your workflow and saving valuable time.